electerious/Ackee/docs/referrers.md

 ## Get new referrers

-Get the 30 most recent referrers who have linked to your site for the first time in the last 7 days.
+Get the 30 most recent referrers who have linked to your site for the first time.

 ### Request